LimeChain/gosemble/docs/2-go-to-wasm.md

 The lack of diversity and ease of use of Polkadot Runtimes is a barrier that stops Polkadot from living up to its full promise.
 The Polkadot community should as a whole address this problem.

 While there are several choices for implementing Polkadot Hosts, C++, Rust, and Go, the only option for writing Polkadot Runtimes is Rust.
 There are too many good things to say about Rust, but it is well-known that it has a steep learning curve.
 On the other hand, Go is a language focused on simplicity that is gaining popularity among software developers nowadays.
 It is modern, powerful, and fast, backed by Google and used in many of their software, thus making it an ideal candidate for implementing Polkadot Runtimes.
-Arguably, other Blockchain networks (e.g Cosmos) have gained significant adoption due to the lower barrier for entry (compared to Rust).
+Arguably, other Blockchain networks (e.g. Cosmos) have gained significant adoption due to the lower barrier for entry (compared to Rust).

 To be feasible to develop Polkadot Runtime in Go, there are technological challenges that need to be cleared out first.
 This research is aimed at those challenges.